agmath/agmath.github.io/index.md

 I am very passionate about high-quality open educational resources (OER).
 I have been working with [OpenIntro.org](https://www.openintro.org/) to develop and enhance freely-available and open-source applied statistics content since 2015.
 Additionally, I am an OER Evangelist at Southern New Hampshire University.
 + I developed and maintain a course shell at [MyOpenMath](https://www.myopenmath.com/) which aligns with the OpenIntro Statistics (4Ed) textbook.
 + I developed and maintain a set of interactive notes for a course using the OpenIntro Statistics (4Ed) textbook and the R language.
 You can find those notebooks and installation instructions [here](https://github.com/agmath/AppliedStatsInteractive).
-If you'd like to simply use them in a pre-built cloud workspace, I've set one up [here on Posit.cloud](https://posit.cloud/content/6230957).
+If you'd like to simply use them in a pre-built cloud workspace, I've set one up [here on Posit.cloud](https://posit.cloud/content/6328402).
 Please let me know if you are using these!

 I've also begun collaborating with two of my other colleagues from SNHU on an open-source and interactive text to accompany our Discrete Mathematics for Computing course at SNHU.
 This is a course designed for first-semester students whose majors involve computing (Computer Science, Game Programming and Development, Information Technology, Computer and Information Systems, etc.).
 You can see the current status of the draft text [here](https://agmath.github.io/DiscreteMathForComputing/frontmatter.html).

 #### Data Science Consulting

+In 2023, I became a mentor for [Posit Academy](https://posit.co/products/enterprise/academy/), certified to lead cohorts through data science curriculum in both R and Python.

-I have worked with [Reaching Higher New Hampshire](https://reachinghighernh.org/) as a data science consultant since 2018 on a variety of projects related to the state of public education in New Hampshire as well as education funding in New Hampshire.
+From 2018 - 2021, I worked with [Reaching Higher New Hampshire](https://reachinghighernh.org/) as a data science consultant on a variety of projects related to the state of public education in New Hampshire as well as education funding in New Hampshire.

 #### North Shore Undergraduate Mathematics Conference